 If your child has an EHC Plan (Education, Health Care Plan), a formal Annual Review will take place to discuss your child's progress and a report will be written.
-This can be done at a six monthly interim review if changes to circumstances occur or concerns arise.
+This can be also be arranged if changes to circumstances occur or concerns arise.
 This would be in addition to the meetings for all children with SEND described above.